-I start with the energy sector.
-Mr. Speaker, the energy sector has suffered output disruptions in natural gas supplies which began in late 2010 as a consequence of maintenance works being conducted by major natural gas suppliers.
-Over the past year, and in the context of increasing levels of investor confidence, the sector has returned to growth with an upsurge in drilling activity.
-In 2012, foreign direct investment in the sector was approximately US \$2 billion.
-[Desk thumping]
+Mr. Speaker, the energy sector has suffered output disruptions in natural gas supply which began in late 2010 as a consequence of maintenance works being conducted by major natural gas suppliers.
+Over the past year and in the context of increasing levels of investor confidence the sector has returned to growth with an upsurge in drilling activity.
+In 2012, Foreign Direct Investment (FDI) in the sector was approximately US\$2.0 billion.

-It is expected that proven natural gas reserves will increase in the upcoming years.
-Recently, the Government executed six deep-water production sharing contracts and signed a new license agreement with the Petroleum Company of Trinidad and Tobago Limited which mandated the company to refocus its strategy on the upstream sector.
-The Ministry of Energy and Energy Affairs is at present managing two parallel bid rounds, one onshore, the other in deep water.
+Mr. Speaker, it is expected that proven natural gas reserves will increase in the upcoming years.
+Recently:

-There has been an upsurge in drilling activity in the last 12 months.
-At present, six rigs are drilling offshore with a seventh due in the last quarter of this year-this compares with one rig in operation in mid-2010-[Desk thumping] and the Government is currently negotiating an agreement with the Government of Venezuela to monetize the gas resources in the Loran Manatee field after 10 years.
-[Desk thumping]
+- the Government executed 6 deep-water production sharing contracts and signed a new license agreement with the Petroleum Company of Trinidad and Tobago Limited (PETROTRIN) which mandated the company to refocus its strategy on the upstream sector; - the Ministry of Energy and Energy Affairs is at present managing 2 parallel bid rounds: 1 onshore the other in deepwater; - there has been an upsurge in drilling activity in the last 12 months.
+At present, 6 rigs are drilling offshore with a seventh due in the last quarter of this year.
+This compares with one rig in operation in mid-2010; and - the Government is currently negotiating an Agreement with the Government of Venezuela to monetize the gas resources in the Loran Manatee field.

-Mr. Speaker, exploration activities have been reaping dividends under the influence of the fiscal incentives of the last three years.
-The Ryder Scott Report underlines that in 2012 our proven natural gas reserves recorded the smallest decline in over a decade.
+Mr. Speaker, exploration activities have been reaping dividends under the influence of the fiscal incentives of the last 3 years.
+The Ryder Scott report underlines that in 2012 our proven natural gas reserves recorded the smallest decline in over a decade.

-Energy exploration and production are becoming increasingly competitive, globally.
+Energy exploration and production are becoming increasingly competitive.
 Shale gas production, the expansion of the Panama Canal and natural gas reserves in East Africa are quickly changing the dynamics of the global energy business.
-We must remain competitive if we are to attract new investments, in particular from existing long established players.
-We propose to expand the energy incentive taxation regime in this year's budget.
+We must remain competitive if we are to attract new investments in particular, from existing long-established players.
+We propose to expand the energy incentive taxation regime in this year's Budget.